CanDemirbuken/DriverHub/Client/DriverHub.Client/README.md

 It consumes the paginated Car API and displays vehicle information required for fleet management.

+Administrators can navigate from the list to the detail screen of a specific physical vehicle.

-The screen provides navigation to individual vehicle detail and management screens.
+The detail-oriented navigation model keeps operational vehicle management centralized around the Car Detail screen.

 ---